Q: Do I have to retake required courses if I get a grade lower than I would like?

 Q: What courses must be C grade or higher?

-A: Only the foundations classes have to be C or higher.
+A: Only the required core classes must be C or higher.
 They include writing, math, and verbal core classes.
-For all others, a D is a passing grade, but a 2.0 cum is required for graduation.
+For all others, a D is a passing grade, but a 2.0 gpa is required for graduation.

 Q: How and when do I formally apply for graduation?

 A: Application for graduation forms must be filed by the student one year in advance of graduating.
-See your advisor to be sure your program of study is finalized then take a copy of it to the appropriate certification offcer: Pohl for all Hort, Martin for all Plant Science.
+See your advisor to be sure your program of study is finalized and obtain the necessary paperwork.

 Q: What's the best sequence for my science and math requirements?

-A: Students with weak math skills should take the math placement test to determine which level of math to start in.
-It's always best to be secure with math prior to taking other science courses.
+A: Students with weak math skills should take the math placement test to determine in which level of math to start.
+It's always best to be confident with math prior to taking other science courses.
 Students will do better in Chemistry if they are secure with mathematics.
 Generally follow the 100 level course before moving on to 200 level classes.

 Q: How do I apply for an internship and how many credits is it worth?

-A: Carol Asleson is currently the department connection for internships (PS 476).
-See her to receive an application packet or to visit about internship opportunities.
-A summer or semester-long internship is usually worth 3 credits.
+A: Tracy Dougher is currently the department contact for horticulture internships (PSPP 476).
+The internship application is available through the Registrar's Office.
+A summer or semester-long internship is usually worth 2-6 credits.

 Q: What classes offer CLEP exams and are any courses available on-line or as correspondence courses?

 A: Courses offering CLEP exams are listed in the catalog.
-The only one the PS department offers is for PS 102 Plant Science, Resources and Environment.
+The only one the PSPP department offers is for PSPP 102 Plant Science, Resources and Environment.

 Q: If a course is listed and restricted entry, how do I enroll?